-Here’s a breakdown of the top best screen readers on the market, ranked from 1-10.
+Here’s a breakdown of the top best screen readers on the market.

 NVDA stands for Non-Visual Desktop Access.
 NVDA is an open-source screen reader that is simple to use and reliable.
 The software is light and won’t bog down your computer.
 It also can be easily installed on a flash drive for use on the go.